suchanek/proteusPy/documents/DisulfideBondAnalysis/SS_paper.md

 I describe the results of a structural analysis of Disulfide bonds contained in 35,819 proteins within the RCSB Protein databank, https://www.rcsb.org.
 These protein structures contained 120,697 Disulfide Bonds.
 The analysis utilizes Python functions from my ``ProteusPy`` package https://github.com/suchanek/proteusPy/, which is built upon the excellent ``BioPython`` library (https://www.biopython.org).

 ## Background
 This work represents a reprise of my original Disulfide modeling analysis conducted in 1986 ([publications](#publications) item 1) as part of my doctoral dissertation.
 Given the original Disulfide database contained only 2xx Disulfide Bonds I felt it would be interesting to revisit the RCSB and mine the thousands of new structures.
-The analysis would not have been possible withoug the creation and now ongoing development of ```proteusPy```, which represents a modern object-oriented rewrite of my original ```proteus``` code base.
+The analysis would not have been possible without the creation and now ongoing development of ```proteusPy```, which represents a modern object-oriented rewrite of my original ```proteus``` code base.
 The ```C``` implementation still exists and is available at https://github.com/suchanek/proteus/.

 ## Intended Audience